On Atomic Registers and Randomized Consensus in M&M Systems: Model outline

+Roughly speaking, an object implementation is \emph{linearizable}~\cite{HerlihyWing1990} if, although operations can be concurrent, operations behave as if they occur in a \emph{sequential} order (called ``linearization order'') that is consistent with the order in which operations actually occur: if an operation $o$ precedes an operation $o'$, then $o$ is before $o'$ in the linearization order (the precise definition is given in~\cite{HerlihyWing1990}).

-We now define atomic SWMR registers in terms of two simple properties that they must satisfy.
-To do so, it is convenient to assume that the values successively written by the writer $w$ of a SWMR register $R$ are distinct, and different from the initial value of $R$.\footnote{The writer $w$ can ensure this by writing values of the form $\langle sn , v \rangle$ where $sn$ is the value of a counter that $w$ increments before each write.} Henceforth, $v_0$ denotes the \emph{initial value} of $R$, and $v_k$ denotes the value written by the $k$-th write operation of $w$.
-A SWMR register $R$ is \emph{atomic} if and only if satisfies the following two properties:
+It is well-known that linearizable implementations of atomic SWMR registers are characterized by two simple properties.
+To define these properties, assume, without loss of generality, that the values successively written by the single writer $w$ of a SWMR register $R$ are distinct, and different from the initial value of $R$.\footnote{This can be ensured by the writer $w$ writing values of the form $\langle sn , v \rangle$ where $sn$ is the value of a counter that $w$ increments before each write.} Let $v_0$ denote the \emph{initial value} of $R$, and $v_k$ denote the value written by the $k$-th write operation of $w$.
+We say that a write operation \emph{$w$ immediately precedes a read operation $r$} if $w$ precedes $r$, and there is no write operation $w'$ such that $w$ precedes $w'$ and $w'$ precedes $r$.
+An atomic SWMR register implementation is linearizable if and only if it satisfies the following two properties.

 \begin{property} If a read operation $r$ returns the value $v$ then: